coursetable/ferry/README.md

 Known issues:

 - On post-Sierra versions of macOS, running `poetry install` may report an error during `psycopg2` installation stating that `ld: library not found for -lssl`.
 To fix this, make sure OpenSSL is installed (such as through `brew install openssl`) and rerun the above command block.
+- On macOS Big Sur, the new version number may cause Poetry to attempt to compile several modules such as Numpy and SpaCy from scratch rather than using prebuilt binaries.
+This can be avoided by setting the flag `SYSTEM_VERSION_COMPAT=1`.

 To install Python dependencies via Poetry, run